EFFXCT290/NexusTracker/README.md

 The HTTP proxy allows the client, API, and BitTorrent tracker to all be accessible via a single endpoint.

-Traefik is recommended and is configured by default.
-An Nginx config file is also provided for those that prefer it and the `docker-compose.yml` file contains an Nginx block that can be enabled.
+An Nginx config file is provided and the `docker-compose.yml` file contains an Nginx block

 ### Deploying with Docker compose

 The sqtracker platform is designed to be deployed via Docker.
 Once a configuration file is created, deploying is as simple as running `docker compose up -d` at the root of the project.

-To get HTTPS working, you will need to change a few values:

-* In `docker-compose.yml`: `--certificatesresolvers.tlsresolver.acme.email=` needs to have a valid email address.
-* In `traefik.yml`: 2 instances of `` Host(`example.com`) `` need to contain your domain name.

-If you change the name of any services in `docker-compose.yml`, you will also need to update the relevant host names in your `config.js` and `traefik.yml` files.
+If you change the name of any services in `docker-compose.yml`, you will also need to update the relevant host names in your `config.js`

 sqtracker is reasonably light-weight, but you should still invest in a VPS with decent resources if you want to run a fast and performant tracker.

-### Deploying with a PaaS platform

-Alternatively, you can deploy each service individually on a PaaS cloud platform such as [Northflank](https://northflank.com).

-You will need to deploy each of the 4 components listed above.
-The Docker images for the client and API services are published in this repository.

 ## Adding a translation